Texas Health Resources Coder II - Inpatient in Arlington, Texas

 Queries physician when documentation in the record is ambiguous, inadequate, unclear or incorrect for coding and compliance purposes.

 Collaborates with Clinical Documentation Specialist to improve coding and documentation.

 Demonstrates and maintains adequate productivity and coding quality metrics as outlined in job description.

-Demonstrates and maintains coding proficiency by staying abreast of coding guidelines as published in Coding Clinic and Official Guidelines for Coding and Reporting
+Demonstrates and maintains coding proficiency by staying abreast of coding guidelines as published in Coding Clinic.

 Texas Health Resources is one of the largest faith-based, nonprofit health care delivery systems in the United States and the largest in North Texas in terms of patients served.

 Texas Health has 25 acute-care and short-stay hospitals that are owned, operated, joint-ventured or affiliated with the system.
 It has more than 3,800 licensed beds, more than 21,100 employees of fully-owned/operated facilities plus 1,400 employees of consolidated joint ventures and counts more than 5,500 physicians with active staff privileges at its hospitals.

 At Texas Health, we strive to create an atmosphere of respect, integrity, compassion and excellence for all who come in contact with us, be they patients or our employees.
 We are committed to diversity in our workforce, and our mission to serve spreads across ethnic, cultural, economic and generational boundaries.
 We invite you to join us in furthering your career through our accomplishments and philosophy of excellence.